 On a stage littered with empty McDonald’s wrappers and discarded shot glasses, stand six teenage girls in school uniform.
 One poor, one rude, one in a band, one gay, one posh and one a miracle cancer survivor.
 This is a stand-out, hilarious, musical play that captures the ferocity, fun, tumult, guts and wonder of being young.

-This Scottish choir from a Catholic convent school - or the Virgin Megastore as they describe it - are preparing to leave their small town on a trip to Edinburgh, where they’ll be entering a singing competition and painting the town the yellow colour of regurgitated sambucca.
+This Scottish choir from a Catholic convent school – or the 'virgin megastore' as they describe it – are preparing to leave their small town on a trip to Edinburgh, where they’ll be entering a singing competition and painting the town the yellow colour of regurgitated sambuca.

 The musical script by Billy Elliot writer Lee Hall flits between the profane and the poignant almost as quickly as Martin Lowe’s music dances between the velvety harmonies of choir songs and drunken karaoke punk numbers.
-A vibrant rendition of ELO's 'Mr Blue Sky' is particularly memorable, and trigger such jubilant applause it almost stops the show.
+A vibrant rendition of ELO's 'Mr Blue Sky' is particularly memorable, and triggered such jubilant applause it almost stopped the show.